 The program in the Philippines is about developing servant-leaders through faith in action.
 The 10-month placement will include immersions into different church and community settings that expose the Philippine reality as a mosaic for reflection and socio-cultural understanding.
 Each volunteer will be matched with specific and suitable work responsibility in one setting addressing relevant and compelling issues that requires transformative community action.

 The Philippines is an archipelago of more than 7,000 islands in the Pacific Ocean.
 Most of its 98 million inhabitants live on 11 main islands.
 Independence from Spain came in 1898, and from the United States in 1946.
 Today the Philippines continues to emerge from the colonial dependency that hindered its capacity to prosper and develop.
 Spanish and American influence in the Philippines is still pervasive.
-The Philippines is one of the poorest nations in Asia and is torn by internal conflicts caused by disenchantment with a long history of insensitivity to the poor and marginalized.
+The Philippines is one of the poorest nations in Asia and is torn by internal conflicts caused by disenchantment with a long history of social injustice to the poor and marginalized.
 The United Church of Christ in the Philippines was established in 1948 and is a union of several early Protestant churches that were in mission in the Philippines.
 It is a minority church in a culture that is 80 percent Roman Catholic, 10 percent Protestant, 6 percent Muslim, and 4 percent indigenous and Chinese religions.

 The base of the YAV program in the Philippines will be at the Silliman University on the island of Negros, founded by Presbyterian mission in 1901.
 Possible placements in various parts of the country include work with church and other non-profit organizations that are focusing on the following issues and initiatives:

-- Support for the ecumenical peace process activities
+- Administrative and training support for the ecumenical peace process activities

 During the orientation and periods for reflection, YAVs will be housed on the campus of Silliman University in Dumaguete City.
 During their work assignments, volunteers will live with host families till the Christmas season and will have an option for independent housing arrangement thereon.